Do you need a network switch? 6 Things to Consider

 5. Look for Scalable and Reliable Options

 Always go for the product concerning current as well as future references and requirements.
 The technology around us is evolving rapidly, and so are our IT requirements in terms of performance and security.
 You bought a network switch today and would probably not want to buy a new one just after 3 months, right?
 Even if you do, the budget won’t be allocated, and you would have to answer your manager as well as the CTO.
-So always consider scalability and reliability options before buying a network switch.
+So, always consider scalability and reliability options before buying a network switch.
 You can look for several interfaces, quality of technical support, software and OS upgrade dates, and end-of-life support dates.

 6. Look for Better Support Services